 To a wingnut, “freedom” doesn’t mean “slavery,” exactly.
 But it does represent a kind of unquestioning allegiance to the 21st-century version of feudal lords — the Koch Brothers, Christian institutions, corporations and the wealthy generally.
 These are their tribal elders, after all.

 The reactionary Right has not only claimed exclusive rights to patriotic icons like the flag and tri-corner hats; they also have adopted the language of the Left about rights.
-But “rights” to a rightie are not about standard civil liberties, but about their childish desires not to be made to do anything they don’t want to do.
+But “rights” to a rightie are not about standard civil liberties, but about their childish desires to deny equal rights to “others” who are different from them.
 So they call for the “right” to discriminate as they see fit.

 Righties also favor the rights of institutions and authorities over those of individuals.
 For example, they champion the “rights” of pharmacists to not fill birth control prescriptions.
 They want employers to have the right to deny birth control coverage to employees.
 All in the name of liberty.